PrettyPearl2302/tripme/README.md

    - Clicking the button leads users to a dedicated page featuring a menu of in-flight meal options.

 3. Customization and Preferences:
-   - Users can select their preferred meals, opt-out if not interested, and include dietary preferences to enhance health safety and minimize wastage.
+   - Users can select their preferred meals, opt out if not interested, and include dietary preferences to enhance health safety and minimize wastage.

 4. Integration with Trip Information:
    - The chosen meal plan seamlessly integrates with the users' trip details.

 5. Editable Until 24 Hours Before Flight:
-   - Users have the flexibility to edit their meal choices and preferences until 24 hours before the scheduled flight.
+   - Users can edit their meal choices and preferences until 24 hours before the scheduled flight.

 ## Project Value 💰
 **....at least 3 sentences describing your target customer and tangible benefits from your solution**

 Our target audience includes international travelers and first-class flyers with in-flight meals.
-The benefits Impact the Customer, the employees and the airline involved.
+The benefits Impact the Customer, the employees, and the airline involved.

 For Airlines